vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 \end{array}
 $$

-We encode the program trace using the PC:
+We will encode the program trace using the PC:

 $$
 \scriptsize